tcutler96/ML-Football-Analysis/README.md

 The system combines YOLOv8 object detection, OpenCV tracking, and K-Means colour clustering to identify players, assign them to teams based on shirt colour, and applies optical flow and perspective transformation to convert pixel movement into real-world metrics.
 Annotated match footage is then saved with all insights overlaid.

-need to convert remaining .avi files to .gif with resolution

 ## Raw footage
 ![1](demo/1.gif)